Ministerial nurse practitioner scholarships

 Step 2.
 Have ready the following documents as your online application cannot be saved and returned to later.

-- a PDF or JPG file of your birth certificate or passport and permanent resident visa
+- a copy of your birth certificate or passport and permanent resident visa

-- Fee Assessment Notice from your education provider
+- Fee Assessment Notice from your registered training organisation

-- receipts for any expenses you plan to claim, and
+- receipts for any expenses you plan to claim

 Step 3.
 Submit your application through the online application form.